intershop/helm-charts/charts/iom/README.rst

 Default values of *image.repository* and *dbaccount.image.repository* have changed
 ==================================================================================

-The default values of *image.repository* and *dbaccount.image.repository* are now both referencing the new Intershop Docker repository at *docker.tools.intershop.com*.
-If you are using the default values of these parameters, you need to create a pull-secret, which has to set at *imagePullSecrets*.
+The default values of *image.repository* and *dbaccount.image.repository* now both point to the new Intershop Docker repository at *docker.tools.intershop.com*.
+If you use the default values of these parameters, you need to create a pull-secret, which has to be set at *imagePullSecrets*.

 -------------
 Fixed Defects